Fish intelligence

-Fish intelligence is the resultant of the process of acquiring, storing in memory, retrieving, combining, comparing, and using in new contexts information and conceptual skills" as it applies to fish.
+Fish intelligence is "the resultant of the process of acquiring, storing in memory, retrieving, combining, comparing, and using in new contexts information and conceptual skills" as it applies to fish.
+Due to a common perception amongst researchers that Teleost fish are "primitive" compared to mammals and birds, there has been much less research into fish cognition than into those types of animals, and much remains unknown about fish cognition, though evidence of complex navigational skills such as cognitive maps is increasing.

-According to Culum Brown from Macquarie University, "Fish are more intelligent than they appear.
-In many areas, such as memory, their cognitive powers match or exceed those of ‘higher’ vertebrates including non-human primates."
+Compared to similarly sized fish, mammals and birds typically have brain sizes fifteen times larger, though some species of fish such as elephantnose fish have very large brain-to-body ratios.
+However, fish still display intelligence that cannot be explained through Pavlovian and operant conditioning, such as reversal learning, novel obstacle avoidance, and passing simultaneous two-choice tasks.
+Some fish also match mammals and birds in the executive functioning capability of inhibitory motor control.
+Australian biologist Culum Brown has argued that fish may give the appearance of being less intelligent than they are due to differences between aquatic and terrestrial environments.

 Fish hold records for the relative brain weights of vertebrates.
 Most vertebrate species have similar brain-to-body mass ratios.
 The deep sea bathypelagic bony-eared assfish has the smallest ratio of all known vertebrates.
 At the other extreme, the electrogenic elephantnose fish, an African freshwater fish, has one of the largest brain-to-body weight ratios of all known vertebrates (slightly higher than humans) and the highest brain-to-body oxygen consumption ratio of all known vertebrates (three times that for humans).

 Brain

 Fish typically have quite small brains relative to body size compared with other vertebrates, typically one-fifteenth the brain mass of a similarly sized bird or mammal.
 However, some fish have relatively large brains, most notably mormyrids and sharks, which have brains about as massive relative to body weight as birds and marsupials.

 The cerebellum of cartilaginous and bony fishes is large and complex.
 In at least one important respect, it differs in internal structure from the mammalian cerebellum: The fish cerebellum does not contain discrete deep cerebellar nuclei.
 Instead, the primary targets of Purkinje cells are a distinct type of cell distributed across the cerebellar cortex, a type not seen in mammals.
 The circuits in the cerebellum are similar across all classes of vertebrates, including fish, reptiles, birds, and mammals.
 There is also an analogous brain structure in cephalopods with well-developed brains, such as octopuses.
 This has been taken as evidence that the cerebellum performs functions important to all animal species with a brain.

 In mormyrid fish (a family of weakly electrosensitive freshwater fish), the cerebellum is considerably larger than the rest of the brain put together.
 The largest part of it is a special structure called the valvula, which has an unusually regular architecture and receives much of its input from the electrosensory system.